Bustos, Bulacan: Geography

-Bustos is located at the center of five adjoining towns of Bulacan Province: San Rafael on the north; Pandi and Plaridel on the south; Baliwag on the west; and Angat on the east.
+Bustos is located at the center of five adjoining towns of Bulacan: San Rafael on the north; Pandi and Plaridel on the south; Baliuag on the west; and Angat on the east.
+With the continuous expansion of Metro Manila, Bustos is part of Manila's built-up area which reaches San Ildefonso, Bulacan at its northernmost part.

 The land areas are mostly rice fields devoted for planting crops and agricultural products.
 Some farmlands of the town are covered by irrigation systems of National Irrigation Administration coming from Bustos Dam and Angat Dam on the Angat River.

+Bustos is 29 km from Malolos, 52 km from Manila, 35 km from San Jose del Monte, and 11 km from Plaridel.

 Barangays

-Bustos is subdivided into the following fourteen barangays (six urban, eight rural).
+Bustos is politicially subdivided into 14 barangays, as shown in the matrix below.
+There are (six urban and eight rural) barangays.
+Each barangay consists of puroks and some have sitios.

 Climate

 Demographics

 In the 2020 census, the population of Bustos, Bulacan, was 77,199 people, with a density of sigfig 77,199/69.99.

 Religion

 Bustos has two parishes under the administration of the Diocese of Malolos, Santo Niño de Bustos Parish Church and San Isidro Labrador Parish Church.

 Other Christian religious groups, such as Iglesia ni Cristo, Seventh-day Adventist Church, Jesus is Lord Church, Ang Dating Daan, the Church of Jesus Christ of Latter-day Saints, Jehovah's Witnesses and other Protestant groups can be found in the municipality.

 People in Bustos celebrate a number of Catholic holidays throughout the year.
 The first church in Bustos has been dedicated to Santo Niño, the Holy Child Jesus, and there is a feast that is held in memory every third Sunday of January, where the townspeople celebrate it with music and dance while holding images of Santo Niño decorated with flowers and lights with parade of floats with images of the saint (locally known as Tugyaw).